finaptic/public-documentation/docs/SDK-Guide/ios-sdk.md

 - ***unspecified***: It is returned when a value has not been specified, and is present by convention, for error-detection purposes.
 - ***internalAccountToAccount***: Indicates that the transfer was an Account to Account transfer that did not transit through external systems ( stayed within the institution ).
 - ***interacAutodeposit***: Indicates that the transfer came through Interac systems, and used the Interac Autodeposit mechanism.
+- ***interacRegularPayment***: Indicates that the transfer came through Interac systems, and used the Interac Q&A mechanism.

 ### Structured and Unstructured Remittance Data